About arc42

 Requires maintaining a separate database service in the deployment environment.

-May require schema validation mechanisms if the project grows in complexity.
+May require stronger schema-validation mechanisms if the project grows in complexity.

 9.3.
 Service-oriented separation of responsibilities